AdithyaHari22/NBA-shot-success-prediction/README.md

 - Evaluates models based on accuracy, precision, recall, F1-score, and ROC-AUC.

 For further details, please refer to the [final project report](Predicting NBA Player Shooting Success Using Advanced Shot Metrics.pdf).

+## Acknowledgements
+## Acknowledgments

+This project was completed as a team effort alongside:
+- Adithya Hari (worked on feature engineering, Logistic Regression and SVM)
+- Quianyi Zhang (worked on data preprocessing, neural network model)
+- Anandha Ragavean Ravi (worked on XGBoost and LightGBM models)

+My contributions focused on the Logistic Regression and SVM portions of the project.

+Please note that this repository only includes my personal contributions for demonstration purposes.

 ## Environment Setup